benjaminvinicky/Git-Rebase/rebase-experiments/Rebase_Experiment.md

 - **_Pro-rebasers_** want a relevant record of project history.
 They believe history from individual contributors are irrelevant and can be distracting or counter-productive.

-Your team most likely wants a history in between, so understanding how to rebase safely is important. <--- **Should we make assumptions?**
+Many teams prefer a history in between, so understanding how to rebase safely is important.

 People tend to avoid rebase, because misuse can lose work or lose history.
 However, never rebasing will create project histories that are hard to read.
 Never rebasing creates too many unnecessary commits and unavoidable merge commits.

 The alternative is to incorperate rebase.
 Some teams only ever use rebase, while other teams choose to rebase for a subset of scenarios.
-When rebase is used appropriately, developers can still commit often, bisect for bugs, all while avoiding lots of merge commits to the entire project history. <-- **Consider changing bisect.
-Many git users don't know that that is.
-Better yet, lets include a link to other documentation for it**
+When rebase is used appropriately, developers can still commit often, [bisect](https://linuxhint.com/git-bisect-tutorial/) for bugs, all while avoiding lots of merge commits to the entire project history.

 Rebasing is more than a tool for “_cleaning a commit history._” It is powerful when properly incorporated into a team’s regular [git workflow](https://www.atlassian.com/git/tutorials/comparing-workflows).